-- Only CSE courses count towards graduation - If you have a tuition scholarship, only CSE and OAE courses will be covered under that scholarship, by default. - If you want to take a non-CSE course, you will need explicit permission from your advisor as well as the Grad Program Director.
+- Only CSE courses count towards graduation - See detailed piazza post - If you have a tuition scholarship, only CSE and OAE courses will be covered under that scholarship, by default. - If you want to take a non-CSE course, you will need explicit permission from your advisor as well as the Grad Program Director.